openprocurement/openprocurement-ocds-mapping/README.md

-# Prozorro data mapping in OCDS compatible format
+# Openprocurement data mapping in OCDS compatible format
 ---

 ## Purpose:
-Repository contains mapping configuration which can be applied to produce OCDS data from Prozorro API.
+Repository contains mapping configuration which can be applied to produce OCDS data from Openprocurement API.
 Mainly used with [ galleon ](https://gitlab.quintagroup.com/yshalenyk/galleon) package

 ## `schemas` folder contains release schemas in jsonpatch format